17 May 2021

 By raising awareness about this condition, people will be diagnosed earlier, giving them more time to come to terms with future symptoms.

 An early diagnosis offers those living with dementia the opportunity to discuss and prepare for the future and plan ahead.
-It offers access to advice and support and it offers treatments that can mitigate symptoms and slow down the progress of the disease.
+It offers access to advice and support and provides treatments that can mitigate symptoms and slow down the progress of the disease.
 Awareness also helps to educate families and carers to understand the different stages and what medication procedures to expect.

 Without the research from organisations, such as Dementia UK and the Alzheimer’s Society, developments with helping the conditions wouldn’t be able to move forward.